Dark Night of the Soul

-The “dark night of the soul” as a distinct phase in spiritual life was first described John of the Cross, the sixteenth-century Spanish mystic Carmelite monk.
-Saint John wrote the “Dark Night of the Soul” when he was imprisoned for eight months by his own community for his unconventional religious beliefs.
-Through the trials of his imprisonment, he came to respect the majesty of the consuming disorientation of spiritual darkness.
-To John, the dark night was identical to the Christian concept of purgatory but happening now in this life, a passage that revealed painful truths, but was full of hope and promise of light.
+The “dark night of the soul” is known as a distinct phase in spiritual life.
+It was first described by John of the Cross, the sixteenth-century Spanish mystic, a Carmelite monk.
+Saint John wrote the spiritual masterpiece, “Dark Night of the Soul,” when he was imprisoned for eight months by his own community for his unconventional religious beliefs.
+Through the trials of his imprisonment, he came to respect the majesty of the consummate disorientation of spiritual darkness.
+To John, the dark night was identical to the Christian concept of purgatory, but happening now in this life.
+He described it as a passage that revealed painful truths, yet brought hope and the promise of light.
 In stanzas of soaring poetic beauty, he praised and adored the hidden gifts of the darkness.
-He believed after his experience that through such a difficult darkness God’s grace could best reach us to transform the heart.
+He believed after his experience that through such a difficult darkness God’s grace could best transform us, heart and soul.

 Typically, we spend our lives trying avoid going outside our comfort zone, whether to the extreme of bliss or of suffering.
-Circumstances, such as betrayal, loss of a job or ill health, bring the opportunity to explore the outermost positive and negative swings of the ego, we encounter a wall of fear that tells us “do not go past this point at all costs.”
+Circumstances, such as betrayal, loss of a job or ill health, bring the opportunity to explore the outermost positive and negative swings of the ego.
+However, almost certainly, we encounter a wall of fear that tells us “do not go past this point at all costs.”
 Through fear, the small self reasserts its boundary, maintaining its grip.
 And we pull back into our favorite defenses when such intensity threatens to take us beyond our usual beliefs about ourselves.